 The eighth edition of the TNM staging system and the evidence supporting it are described in this topic (table 1 and table 2) [1,2].
-The eighth edition will replace earlier editions of the TNM staging system beginning January 1, 2018.
-All newly diagnosed cases through December 31, 2017 should be staged with the seventh edition (table 3).
-However, outside of the United States, the UICC has implemented the eighth edition changes as of January 1, 2017.
+The eighth edition is effective as of January 1, 2018 in the United States.
+However, outside of the United States, the Union for International Cancer Control (UICC) has implemented the eighth edition changes as of January 1, 2017.
 Other relevant topics include:

 - Goldstraw P, Chansky K, Crowley J, et al. The IASLC Lung Cancer Staging Project: Proposals for Revision of the TNM Stage Groupings in the Forthcoming (Eighth) Edition of the TNM Classification for Lung Cancer.
 J Thorac Oncol 2016; 11:39.

 - AJCC (American Joint Committee on Cancer) Cancer Staging Manual, 8th edition, Amin MB, Edge SB, Greene FL et al. (Eds), Springer, Chicago 2017.